 Master Park, Sang Joon (Andrew earned his 1st Dan with Master Park and considers him his main Taekwondo instructor as a student)

-Grandmaster Kim, Moon Ho (Grandmaster in both Taekwondo and Judo, instructed Andrew in Taekwondo, Judo and Haedong Gumdo)
+Grandmaster Kim, Moon Ho (Grandmaster in both Taekwondo and Judo, instructed Andrew in Taekwondo, Judo and Haidong Gumdo)

 Master John Cassidy (Primary business mentor)

-Master Patrice Remark (Olympic athlete and Coach, and coach of current World Heavyweight Champion)
+Master Patrice Remark (Olympic athlete and Coach, and former US National Team Head Coach)

 _Award-winning Taekwondo instruction proudly serving the Springfield, Annandale, Burke, Falls Church, West Springfield, Alexandria, Fairfax, Fairfax Station and Clifton communities in Fairfax County, Virginia since in 2004.